Health in Afghanistan: Pneumonia

 In Afghanistan, the mortality ratio for children <5 years of age is 90 deaths/1,000 live births, twice the global average; 20% of deaths are from pneumonia.
 Although Afghanistan is considered 1 of the 5 countries with the highest level of childhood deaths from pneumonia, studies of the risk factors for death and etiology of pneumonia among children in Afghanistan are lacking.
 The CFR for children <5 years of age with pneumonia admitted to a regional hospital in Afghanistan was 12.1%, compared with only 7.6% for the full WHO Eastern Mediterranean region.
 Most deaths occurred within 2 days of hospitalization.
 Factors that may have contributed to the high mortality rate were delays in presentation to healthcare facilities, inability to identify severe symptoms in children, and delayed referral from primary care.
 These issues could be addressed by strengthening the Integrated Management of Childhood Illness program of WHO, introduced in Afghanistan in 2004.

 Poliomyelitis

+In 2023 a total of 6 cases of polio were reported in Afghanistan.
+All were in Nangarhar Province.
+Two were recorded in the previous year.
 Afghanistan and Pakistan remain the only countries where the transmission of endemic wild poliovirus type 1 (WPV1) continues.
-There were two positive polio cases in 2022.

-Thirteen WPV1 cases were confirmed in Afghanistan in 2016, a decrease of seven from the 20 cases reported in 2015.
-From January to June 2017, five WPV1 cases were reported, compared with six during the same period in 2016.
-The number of affected districts declined from 23 (including WPV1-positive acute flaccid paralysis [AFP] cases and positive environmental sewage samples) in 2015 to six in 2016.
-To achieve WPV1 eradication, it is important that Afghanistan's polio program continue to collaborate with that of neighboring Pakistan to track and vaccinate groups of high-risk mobile populations and strengthen efforts to reach children in security-compromised areas.
-The Afghan Ministry of Public Health along with World Health Organization, UNICEF and other such international agencies have been working together to eliminate polio in the country.
+Government agencies have been working together to eliminate polio in the country.
 Wild poliovirus is present in Afghanistan, though in limited areas.
 Reported cases were on the decline, from 63 in 1999 to 17 in 2007, until increased violence in 2008 impeded vaccination efforts, causing cases to climb up for the first nine months of 2009.
-While most cases in 2014, 2015 and 2016 were due to poliovirus imported from neighbouring Pakistan, there is also ongoing transmission of virus within Afghanistan.
-The majority of cases were reported from Nangarhar province in eastern Afghanistan, which borders Pakistan, and were genetically linked to cases in Pakistan.